-One of the main attractions of the Empirical Bayes framework for the Compound Decision problem is that it can result in risk reduction without solving the deconvolution problem of estimating the common conditional distribution $F$.
-Rather, one could work with the `observable' marginal density $m(y)$, and use either parametric or nonparametric models to estimate it, and use the estimated $\hat{m}(y)$ as a plug-in in the Empirical Bayes approach.
-For example, assuming $\mu_i$'s to be normally distributed with zero mean and unknown variance $\sigma_0^2$, leads to a Gaussian marginal for the $Y_i$'s.
+One of the main attractions of the empirical Bayes framework for the compound decision problem is that it can result in risk reduction without solving the deconvolution problem of estimating the common conditional distribution $F$.
+Rather, one could work with the observable marginal density $m(y)$, and use either parametric or nonparametric models to estimate it, and use the estimated $\hat{m}(y)$ as a plug-in in the empirical Bayes approach. {This observable-only route computes estimators directly from $m(y)$, avoiding explicit priors and high-dimensional integration.} For example, assuming $\mu_i$'s to be normally distributed with zero mean and unknown variance $\sigma_0^2$, leads to a Gaussian marginal for the $Y_i$'s.
 Using a method of moments estimator for the $\sigma_0^2$ leads to the famous, classical James--Stein estimator $\delta(y) = (1 - (n-2)/\sum_{i=1}^{n} y_i^2) y$ \citep{stein1956inadmissibility}.
 Difficulty in choosing a parametric model for the marginal, leads the way to more flexible nonparametric models such as \citet{kiefer1956consistency}, which is easily seen to be convex and can benefit hugely from recent advances in convex optimization tools, as shown by \citet{koenker2014convex}.
 Yet another approach is proposed by Efron \citep{efron2008microarrays, efron2012large, efron2011tweedie}, using `Lindsey's method', which consists of estimating the marginal distribution from a Poisson regression of an integer order $K$, based on Lindsey's Method that models the histogram bin counts of the observed $\y$-values as Poisson random variables. \citet{efron2011tweedie}'s formulation yields locally adaptive shrinkage based on the local shape of the marginal histogram, while making no parametric assumptions on the prior.
-This has inspired subsequent developments in the Empirical Bayes/Compound Decision problem by nonparametric density estimates of the marginal \citep[e.g.,][]{simon2013estimating, wager2014geometric}.
+This has inspired subsequent developments in the empirical Bayes/compound decision problem by nonparametric density estimates of the marginal \citep[e.g.,][]{simon2013estimating, wager2014geometric}.
 As emphasized by \citet{efron2014two}, empirical Bayes admits two complementary strategies: \emph{f-modeling}, which models the marginal density $m(\cdot)$ on the observation ($y$) scale, and \emph{g-modeling}, which models the prior $F$ on the parameter ($\mu$) scale.